Sundars0/Noteit/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple website, users can login and add notes, The signed in users can only see their own notes and not a different user's notes.
+It also has main marketting page(root_path).
+If a user signs in he/she can see the index page(root_path).

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.3.0

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 5.0.0.1

+* Additional Gems - haml, Devise, font-awesome and simple-form

-* Database initialization
+* Database sqlite3

-* How to run the test suite
+* How to run the test suite - no Test suite yet

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions (Development_locally)- bundle install, db:migrate and run rails server

-* ...